 The Devil is in the Details.
 Preparing a home for sale, ( I use professional home staging as part of my service) writing good ad copy to accentuate the selling features, professional photography, and making sure everyone living there is ready to be part of the ‘team’ when selling is vital to the final price and a successful sale.
 For buyers, that means knowing what you have to do to get out of where you currently live (notice to a landlord, selling your current property to align with a purchase), getting a pre-approval for a mortgage, and making a list of wants and needs so that you don’t become overwhelmed with viewing properties.
 My average number of homes shown before writing an offer is twelve, which comes from listening, filtering and suggesting options as we go.

 Knowledge of a Geographic area.
 This one can be misleading, as many good agents don’t necessarily know much about a community.
-Not as big of a deal if you’re buying, but much more important when selling.
-The caveat here (for me anyway) is that I was born and raised in Calgary, so I have a pretty good idea of most communities.
+It’s a big deal if you’re buying, but even more important when selling.
+Having been born and raised in Calgary, I have a pretty good idea of the benefits and features of most communities.
 Someone who came to Calgary in the last three years and started in the industry may not have that same comfort or knowledge of every quadrant of the city.
 If they call themselves ‘area specialists’, they better know a lot about what makes a community tick, the school names, HOA fees, peculiarities of certain streets, etc. I once had to tell an agent that the offer he brought was way off, as he hadn’t factored in that his comparisons were for homes that didn’t include lake privileges.
 What you don’t know can hurt you.

 I have to constantly remind myself that clients don’t know what they don’t know.
 It’s easy to assume that everyone knows how to sell or buy a home, but in almost every deal I handle a question that gives me pause, and I realize that I bring value to them by having answers to questions that I may have answered many times. it’s just new to them.
 If you focus on these factors, your experience in buying or selling should be much more positive.
 We do this every day.
 You shouldn’t have to know it all.